Search by Provider Name

 CENTER FOR SOCIAL SERVICES

 Provides food boxes with a 3-day food supply.
-Provides hot lunches and personal care items such as soap and shampoo.
-Provides limited rent assistance of up to $300 when funding is available.
+Provides hot lunches Provides limited rent assistance of up to $300 when funding is available.

 1639 10th Avenue